Nelson Wheatcroft

-Nelson Wheatcroft (1852–1897) was an English-born actor and drama teacher.
-He famously ran a drama school, at the Charles Frohman Empire Theatre, in the late Victorian era, and was a member of The Lambs Club.
-He was married to Adeline Stanhope (1856–1935).
-Their son Stanhope Wheatcroft (1888–1966) was a silent film actor.
+Nelson Wheatcroft (February 15, 1852 – March 3, 1897) was an English-born actor and drama teacher.
+He ran a famous drama school at the Charles Frohman Empire Theatre in the late Victorian era, and was a member of The Lambs Club.
+He was married to Adeline Stanhope.
+Their son Stanhope Wheatcroft was also a silent film actor.

 He was born Christopher William Wheatcroft to William Wheatcroft and Emily Susanna Nelson.
 He changed his first name to his mother's maiden name.
-He met Jane Elizabeth Rogers in 1875 and they had five children two of whom died in infancy.
+He met Jane Elizabeth Rogers in 1875.
+They had five children of whom two died during infancy.
 While his family lived in London, Wheatcroft toured the country.

 He met Adeline Stanhope, a married woman whose husband was Thomas Amory Sullivan.
-While the Sullivan went to America, Nelson and Adeline began a relationship.
-Sullivan returned from America and discovered his wife's adultery with Wheatcroft.
-After divorcing Sullivan in 1882, Adeline in 1886 married Nelson Wheatcroft, with whom she had a son, Stanhope Wheatcroft.
+While Sullivan went to the United States, Nelson and Adeline began a relationship.
+Sullivan returned from the US and discovered his wife's adultery with Wheatcroft.
+Stanhope divorced Sullivan in 1882 and married Nelson Wheatcroft in 1886.
+She had a son with Wheatcroft, Stanhope Wheatcroft.

-At his death in 1897, Nelson Wheatcroft, formerly Christopher Wheatcroft, had not divorced his first wife, Jane, before marrying Adeline, and thus was claimed a bigamist.
+With his death in 1897, Nelson Wheatcroft had not divorced his first wife, Jane, before marrying Adeline, and thus was called a bigamist.